Elisabeth Gets Her Way – Jan Martens | GRIP

 Dance maker Jan Martens knows how to bend the space and time in which his work takes place.
 He bends them to accommodate bodies and minds other than his own (The Common People, Passing the Bechdel Test) or unexpected combinations of dancers’ bodies (BIS, any attempt will end in crushed bodies and shattered bones).
 But he also bends them to pull his audience deep into the choreographic mind (Lostmovements).
 Now he is making space and time for the mental and physical prowess of harpsichordist Elisabeth Chojnacka (1939 – 2017), who bent the use and sound of her instrument to her monumental will.

 Ostensibly, Martens does this by presenting a series of seven solos, each set to a particular piece of music performed by Chojnacka.
-From the first it becomes clear that Martens’ is closely following the angular, clipped tones from the instrument: to a recurring, brief cluster of short notes in the bass line, he takes a series of small steps forward, dipping his knees and one shoulder, while looking the audience in the eye.
+From the first moment it becomes clear that Martens’ is closely following the angular, clipped tones from the instrument: to a recurring, brief cluster of short notes in the bass line, he takes a series of small steps forward, dipping his knees and one shoulder, while looking the audience in the eye.
 To the middle notes he stretches his arms sideways and for the higher notes, his arms move high up, his forearms parallel and sliding backwards and forwards to each pluck of the strings.

 But there are more layers to Martens’ performance.
 The solos are embedded in a patchwork of interviews with and about the musician.
 The composers who wrote for her, Lucinda Childs who choreographed alongside her, and Chojnacka herself.
 Some of it on video, some of it is audio only – which is very powerful – and some of it is text, projected onto the white backdrop in three languages, English, Dutch and French.
 An image arises of Chojnacka as a strong-willed, hard-working, talented instrumentalist who could take any piece of music and dexterously deepen it with layers of emotion to make the composition sound spacious and timeless.
 She knew her strengths and played them out.
 And she looked the part, with her fiery red curly hair and striking outfits with glitter and gold.